-Information provided in the application will become a public record available for review by the public pursuant to the California Public Records Act (Chapter 1473, Statutes of 1968).
+Information provided in the application will become a public record available for review by the public pursuant to the California Public Records Act (Chapter 1473, Statutes of 1968)("PRA").
 As such, any materials provided will be disclosed to any person making a request under the California Public Records Act.
 The Department cautions Applicants to use discretion in providing information not specifically requested, including but not limited to, bank account numbers, social security or taxpayer identification numbers, and personal phone numbers and home addresses.
-By providing this information to the Department, the Applicant is waiving any claim of confidentiality and consents to the disclosure of submitted material upon request.
+By providing this information to the Department, the Applicant is hereby waiving and relinquishing any claim of confidentiality and consents to the disclosure of submitted material upon the Department's receipt of a PRA request.